How much do your delegations cost?

 What housing and food do you offer?

 Delegates stay in BorderLinks' dorm, located in the BorderLinks office.
-Ten high-walled cubicles provide sleeping space for up to 34 people (or up to 48 people if some delegates are willing to share a full-size bed).
-Cubicle walls do not extend to the ceiling, so some delegates may wish to bring earplugs.
+Ten high-walled cubicles provide sleeping space for up to 34 people (or up to 48 people if some delegates are willing to share a bed).
+Cubicle walls do not extend to the ceiling, some delegates bring earplugs.
 BorderLinks provides clean linen and blankets for the beds.

 BorderLinks staff prepare simple, healthy, and balanced lunches and dinners in the BorderLinks kitchen, where delegates eat.
 Meals often reflect Mexican or Central American influences.
 Delegates prepare their own breakfasts with ingredients provided by BorderLinks.
 BorderLinks maintains a vegetarian kitchen.
-BorderLinks staff have experience adapting meals to meet any dietary restrictions -- if delegates inform us of such needs when they register.
+BorderLinks staff have experience adapting meals to meet any dietary restrictions, if delegates inform us of their needs when they register.

 What is the best way to travel to Tucson?

 The Tucson airport is a 20-minute drive from the BorderLinks office.
 Greyhound provides bus service to Tucson, and Amtrak provides train service three days each week.

 Some delegates choose to fly into Phoenix, as flights there are often much cheaper.
 However, Phoenix is about two hours away by car, and delegates arriving in Phoenix must make their own arrangements for transportation to Tucson.
-Several companies provide regular service between Phoenix and Tucson, including Arizona Shuttle and Greyhound.
+Companies provide regular service between Phoenix and Tucson, include the Arizona Shuttle and Greyhound.
 Shuttle companies charge around $45 per person each way; Greyhound is cheaper.
 Our van rental company, Adobe Transportation, can also provide Phoenix-Tucson transportation and is often the cheapest option for a group of 11-14 people.
-BorderLinks is glad to make arrangements with our Tucson-based transportation partner to provide transportation from the Phoenix airport or to the Phoenix at a cost of around $875 per trip per 15-passenger van.

 Do you allow alcohol?

 What is the BorderLinks shop?

-BorderLinks store is actually a small display cabinet.
-It houses many items delegates may find helpful: books about migration-related issues, some by authors who sometimes speak with BorderLinks delegations; water bottles; BorderLinks t-shirts; and a variety of odds and ends.
+The BorderLinks shop is actually a small display cabinet by the BorderLinks office area.
+It houses items delegates may find helpful or interesting: books about migration-related issues, some by authors who speak with BorderLinks delegations; water bottles; BorderLinks t-shirts; buttons and patches; and a variety of odds and ends.